-MP bypolls: EC revokes Kamal Nath’s star campaigner status for multiple model code violations
+MP bypolls: EC revokes star campaigner status of Kamal Nath, Congress to approach SC

 Bhopal, Oct 30: The Election Commission on Friday revoked senior Congress leader and former Madhya Pradesh chief minister Kamal Nath's star campaigner status for multiple model code violations.